MarcFriedhoff/wm-image-builder/README.md

 # 🛠 IBM webMethods container Image Builder

-This repository includes a `build.sh` script for building custom Docker images using predefined templates.
+This repository includes a `record.sh` script for recording image builds and a `build.sh` script for building custom Docker images using predefined templates.
 The script supports dynamic template selection, image naming, and a debug mode.

 ---